the-tarin/the-tarin/README.md

 - :telescope: Astronomy

 **Keen to collaborate on...**
-- Anything fun, exciting and not traumatic
+- Anything fun but not traumatic